314dev/PI/docs/source/advanced/training_tricks.rst

 Sharing Datasets Across Process Boundaries
 ******************************************

-The :class:`~pytorch_lightning.core.datamodule.LightningDataModule` class provides an organized way to decouple data loading from training logic, with :meth:`~pytorch_lightning.core.hooks.DataHooks.prepare_data` being used for downloading and pre-processing the dataset on a single process, and :meth:`~pytorch_lightning.core.hooks.DataHooks.setup` loading the pre-processed data for each process individually:
+The :class:`~pi_ml.core.datamodule.LightningDataModule` class provides an organized way to decouple data loading from training logic, with :meth:`~pi_ml.core.hooks.DataHooks.prepare_data` being used for downloading and pre-processing the dataset on a single process, and :meth:`~pi_ml.core.hooks.DataHooks.setup` loading the pre-processed data for each process individually:

 .. code-block:: python